cdils/genesis-style-trump/README.md

 This plugin removes the Genesis child theme style sheet and reloads it at a later priority, allowing plugin style sheets to load first.

+Read more about why I created this plugin [here](http://www.carriedils.com/woocommerce-genesis-important-style/).

 ## Requirements
  * WordPress 3.8
  * Genesis 2.0